 The Platform Meeting is open to all ICoD Members.
-They can register to the Platform Meeting via the GA Registration site (link was sent to Members).
-The Platform Meeting is also open to members of the ICoD Community by invitation.
+Members can register to the Platform Meeting via the GA Registration site (link was sent to Members).

 Friday 14 October 2022

 Event hosted by the Kaunas European Capital of Culture under the theme "Human City Grid" (open to the public).
-More details about this event will be announced soon.
+For more details about this event, visit: https://bit.ly/3pGK1sO

 Saturday 15 October 2022